Sharp bilinear eigenfunction estimate, $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate, and energy-critical NLS: Refined anisotropic Strichartz estimate on : Proof of Theorem

 The remaining case is when $k\gg N$.
 Then $|m-k|\lea N \ll k$ implies $m\ge |m-k|$.
 By considering the cases $|m-k|\ge |n|$ and $|m-k| < |n|$ separately, we obtain

 To conclude, we have

 where in the last inequality, we used ${4\delta} \in (0, \frac{1}{2}) $ and $l\lea M^{1-{4\delta}} N^{{4\delta}}$.
 This finishes the proof. \end{proof}

-\begin{remark} In the proof of Case 2 for Theorem \ref{mainthm: 2}, it is pivotal that we decompose the kernel function into $K_1$ and $K_2$ as in \eqref{eq: K1 + K2}, which allow us to leverage different AM-GM inequalities as in \eqref{eq: AM-GM 1} and \eqref{eq: AM-GM 2}.
+\begin{remark} In the proof of Case 2 for Theorem \ref{mainthm: 2}, it is pivotal that we decompose the kernel function into $K_1$ and $K_2$ as in \eqref{eq: K1 + K2}, which allows us to leverage different arithmetic--geometric mean inequalities as in \eqref{eq: AM-GM 1} and \eqref{eq: AM-GM 2}.
 Previous approaches such as in \cite{TT01, DPST07, HTT14, DFYZZ24}, have been essentially using \eqref{eq: AM-GM 1} only.
-This kernel decomposition method is robust and likely useful for addressing other multilinear-type estimates.
+This technique is robust and likely useful for addressing other multilinear-type estimates.
 In particular, it can be applied to establish the \textit{sharp} $L^4$-Strichartz estimate for the hyperbolic Schr\"odinger equation on $\mathbb{R} \times \mathbb{T}$,

+which extends the classical work of Takaoka and Tzvetkov \cite{TT01} beyond the elliptic case.
 This estimate yields well-posedness in the $L^2$-critical space for the cubic hyperbolic NLS on $\mathbb{R} \times \mathbb{T}$, and also has applications to related models such as the (hyperbolic--elliptic) Davey–Stewartson system, the KP-II equation, and the gravity water waves.
 A detailed treatment will appear in a forthcoming work \cite{next}.

 \end{remark}